reallygooday/BertelsmannScholarship/README.md

   ______
   ______

-   *BIBLIOGRAPHY, REFERENCES AND CREDITS*
+ ## *BIBLIOGRAPHY, REFERENCES AND CREDITS*

-[This Journal barely touches on complexity of the Scholarship.]
+•[This Journal barely touches on complexity of the Scholarship.]•

 The list below summarizes the websites used in this Digital Diary.